aehparta/ftdi-bitbang/README.md

-  -D, --description=STRING   usb description (product) to use for opening right device, default none -S, --serial=STRING        usb serial to use for opening right device, default none -I, --interface=INTERFACE  ftx232 interface number, defaults to first -R, --reset                do usb reset on the device at start
+  -D, --description=STRING   usb description (product) to use for opening right device, default none -S, --serial=STRING        usb serial to use for opening right device, default none -I, --interface=INTERFACE  ftx232 interface number, defaults to first -U, --usbid=ID             usbid to use for opening right device (sysfs format, e.g. 1-2.3), default none -R, --reset                do usb reset on the device at start -L, --list                 list devices that can be found with given parameters

   -E, --ee-erase             erase eeprom, sometimes needed if eeprom has already been initialized -N, --ee-init              erase and initialize eeprom with defaults